rust-lang/book/src/ch02-00-guessing-game-tutorial.md

+[TOC]

 # Guessing Game

 Let's jump into Rust with a hands-on project!
+This chapter will introduce you to a few common Rust concepts by showing how you would use them in a real program.
+You'll learn about `let`, `match`, methods, associated functions, using external crates, and more!
+Following chapters will explore these ideas in more detail.

-We’ll implement a classic beginner programming problem: the guessing game.
+We’re going to implement a classic beginner programming problem: the guessing game.
 Here’s how it works: Our program will generate a random integer between one and a hundred.
 It will then prompt us to enter a guess.
 Upon entering our guess, it will tell us if we’re too low or too high.
 Once we guess correctly, it will congratulate us.

 ## Setting Up a New Project